RobertoBonnelly/RNAid/README.md

 # Versioning
 We use git for versioning.
-For the versions available, see the tags on this repository.
+For the versions available, see the tags on this or Abdulvahab's repository: https://github.com/abdulvahab/RNAid

 # Author/s
 Abdulvahab Kharadi | akhara01@mail.bbk.ac.uk | vahab.n@googlemail.com
+Roberto Bonnelly | rbonne02@student.bbk.ac.uk | roberto.bonnellya@gmail.com

 # License
 Need to discuss on that